Relintai/pandemonium_engine_docs/development/compiling/compiling_for_android.rst

 .. seealso::

     This page describes how to compile Android export template binaries from source.
-    If you're looking to export your project to Android instead, read :ref:`doc_exporting_for_android`.
+    If you're looking to export your project to Android instead, read `doc_exporting_for_android`.

 Note
 ----